Chapter Text

 “We need light.”

 “No problem.
 I’ll shed a little light on things.”
-As Donna’s magic light surrounded them, everyone else started to talk all at once.
+As Donna’s magic light surrounded them, everyone started to talk all at once.

-Joey remained silent.
-Even if he could still speak through his scarred throat, he didn’t have anything to add.
-He was at the back of the group.
-The other Titans were ahead of him—Raven to his right, with Roy to his left.
-Ahead of them walked Koriand’r, and ahead of her, Donna and Victor led them down the stinking sewage tunnels.
-Roy had already drawn his bow.
-Unease churned in Joey’s gut.
+Joey stayed silent.
+Even if he could speak through his scarred vocal cords, he didn’t have anything to add.
+He was at the back of the group, with Raven to his right and Roy off to his left.
+In the middle walked Koriand’r.
+Ahead of her, Donna and Victor led them all down the stinking sewage tunnels.
+Roy already had an arrow notched with his bow half-drawn.

 Roy snorted.
 “Kills?
 Hell, Vic, it shreds the body—there’s nothing left for identification!”